Don Francisco (television host): Advertising

-Celebrity advertising

 Don Francisco has been in commercials for La Curaçao Department Stores.
 He was even present for the opening of La Curaçao's South Gate, California and Arizona locations.

 He also appears in TV spots for the Mexican telecom company Claro.

 In 2010, the U.S. Social Security Administration enlisted Don Francisco to appear in a series of public service announcements to reach out to American Hispanics about the benefits of Social Security.

+Philanthropy

+After visiting the "Sociedad Pro Ayuda del Niño Lisiado", Kreutzberger began to use his image on television to promote and host the Teletón, a TV charity show for disabled Chilean children, which he has done since 1978.
+There have been more than 40 telethons over 45 years.
+He is also the Hispanic spokesperson for the U.S. Muscular Dystrophy Association, in which he also appears in a pre-recorded piece on its annual telethon, to appeal to Hispanics to donate.
+He retired from hosting the show in 2021, at the end of that year's airing of the program.

+Kreutzberger was also the first host of the Teletón USA telethon, which was introduced in December 2012 on the Univision network; the event and charity is based on the popular Teletón in Chile.

 Lawsuit

 In 1992, Kreutzberger was sued by one of his models for sexual harassment, but the suit was settled out of court.